business inspiration and tips

 Additionally, a few things I yearn to share with you that have been personally helpful are these:

-• The Pareto Principle - Essentially, most of the desired results of any venture have tended to come from those acts that are on the "straight and narrow", actions that we may be afraid of yet are the best opportunities.
-We can know which is which amongst extant options by logical reasoning and spiritual discernment: logical and critically helpful reasoning regarding intuitive faculties (which all people have inherently):
+• The Pareto Principle - essentially, the yearned results of any venture have tended to come from those acts that are on the "straight and narrow", actions that we may be scared to do or are uncomfortable to do or both, yet are the best opportunities.
+We could be aware of which amongst extant options are best by logical reasoning ("I must talk to people directly not only research about how I could again.") and spiritual discernment (intuitive faculties everyone can develop):